-Video SEO optimization gives your videos a higher chance of making it to the top of search engine results.
+Video SEO optimisation gives your videos a higher chance of making it to the top of search engine results.
 Think of factors such as: the right thumbnail, subtitles and complete metadata.
 Use the following checklist and take the first steps to improve your video SEO.

 #1 Choose a gripping thumbnail

-Video SEO optimization begins visually: ensure that you have the most appealing video thumbnail possible.
+Video SEO optimisation begins visually: ensure that you have the most appealing video thumbnail possible.
 Eye-tracking research shows that people focus on images in search results.
 Especially when the image is attractive.
 Make sure your thumbnail really pops out and grabs their attention.

-#2 Place on video per page
+#2 Place one video per page

-Within the video SEO optimization mindset, keep the placement of your video in mind.
+Within the video SEO optimisation mindset, keep the placement of your video in mind.
 Just as you would do with written text, focus on one subject per page.
 This improves the chance of your video making it to the top search results.

 Combine text, images and videos that all deal with the same subject.
 This way, you create a rich page full of relevant information.